Overview

 • The M.P.H. program office advertises GSR and TA positions as they become available.
 GSR/TA appointments will typically reduce your loan eligibility.

-• *A GSR or TA appointment does not cover the M.P.H.
-Professional Degree Supplemental Tuition (PDST) or the Non-Resident Supplemental Tuition (NRST).
+• *Appointments do not cover the M.P.H.
+Professional Degree Supplemental Tuition (PDST).
+Only GSR positions cover the Non-Resident Supplemental Tuition (NRST).

 Resources